 - Memory loss in elderly persons

-- Depletion of amino acids, enzymes, hormones, minerals, neurotransmitters, proteins and vitamins
+- Depletion of minerals, neurotransmitters, proteins and vitamins

 Three cortisol controlling nutraceuticals

-2 Grams and more has shown to lower cortisol levels.
-Now, taking high doses of Vitamin-C has a set of challenges since the stomach cannot take these high doses from the get-go.
+2 Grams and more have been shown to lower cortisol levels.
+Now, taking high doses of Vitamin-C has a set of challenges.
+This is because the stomach cannot take these high doses from the get-go.
 We suggest that you space out your Vitamin-C over two or three doses during the day.

-Also make sure that you use the Ester form, which is a combination of fat and water-soluble Vitamin-C. Another option is to take a liposomal form of Vitamin-C.
+Also, make sure that you use the Ester form.
+This is a combination of fat and water-soluble Vitamin-C. Another option is to take a liposomal form of Vitamin-C.